danielzucchi/SecondNatureRecipes/README.md

 ### Information

-Make sure youa re running Node version 13, and Expo-CLI is installed.
+**Make sure you are running Node version 13, and Expo-CLI is installed.**

 ### App structure
 Built in React Native with Redux for state management, Axios for data fetching, `redux-thunk` for Redux store side-effects, data loaded from Second Nature recipes API.